THESE RULES ARE SUBJECT TO CHANGE DUE TO COVID-19

 Droid Racing Challenge 2022 Rules

 - Higher degree students (ie Masters and PhD students, and Researchers) and Education facility staff

 - High School Students, provided they have an accompanying teacher

 - Teams may have a maximum of six official members.
 We recommend at least four (two programmers, one electrical, one mechanical).

-- Each university or institution has a maximum of three teams allowed to compete
+- Each university or Representing group has a maximum of three teams allowed to compete

 - The total budget for the finished robot must not exceed $1500AUD.
 This is to ensure an even playing field.
 All components will be at each team’s own expense